hideo0106/gha-aws-oidc-bootstrap/README.md

 Replace the ARN above with the value output by the script.
 Both approaches are always available, regardless of whether you use a GitHub token.

 - The script uses the file `allowed_repos.txt` to determine which repositories will be granted access.
 List each repository (in the format `owner/repo`) on a separate line in that file before running the script.
+If you use `--github-org` and `--github-repo`, only that repo is granted access.
 - There is no `--repos` argument; repository access is controlled via the trust policy and the contents of `allowed_repos.txt`.

+**Stack Naming Convention:**
+- The CloudFormation stack name is automatically generated to ensure uniqueness and compliance with AWS naming rules.
+- **Format:** `gha-aws-oidc-<org>-<repo>` (all lowercase, hyphens only, max 64 chars)
+- Example: For `PaulDuvall/gha-aws-oidc-bootstrap`, the stack name will be `gha-aws-oidc-paulduvall-gha-aws-oidc-bootstrap`
+- This stack name is used for all AWS resources deployed for this integration.
+If you need to customize it, edit the logic in `src/cfn_deploy.py`.

 **GitHub Token Requirements:**
 - Use a GitHub Personal Access Token (PAT) with fine-grained permissions.